-After an UVP (undervoltage protection) fault, the A80606 is immediately shutdown and latched off.
+After an UVP (undervoltage protection) fault, the A80602 is immediately shutdown and latched off.
 To enable the IC again, the latched fault must be cleared.
 This can be achieved by powering-cycling the IC, which means either:

-- + $V{IN}$ falls below falling UVLO threshold, or - EN = L for > 16 ms.
+- + V{IN} falls below falling UVLO threshold, or - EN = L for > 16 ms.

-Alternatively, latched fault can be cleared by keeping EN = H but pulling PWM = L for >16 ms. This method has the advantage that it does not interrupt the CLKOUT signal.
+Alternatively, latched fault can be cleared by keeping EN = H but pulling PWM = L for >16 ms. This method has the advantage that it does not reset the IC.